jingtaozhan/disentangled-retriever/README.md

 Common Dense Retrieval (DR) is vulnerable to domain shift: the trained DR models perform worse than traditional retrieval methods like BM25 in out-of-domain scenarios.

-In this work, we propose a novel Dense Retrieval framework named Disentangled Dense Retrieval (DDR) to support effective and flexible domain adaptation for DR models.
+In this work, we propose **Disentangled Dense Retrieval (DDR)** to support effective and flexible domain adaptation.
 DDR consists of a Relevance Estimation Module (REM) for modeling domain-invariant matching patterns and several Domain Adaption Modules (DAMs) for modeling domain-specific features of multiple target corpora to mitigate domain shift.
 By making the REM and DAMs disentangled, DDR enables a flexible training paradigm in which REM is trained with supervision once and DAMs are trained with unsupervised data.